 STEP 2: Complete the Pre-Registration Interests Survey by May 14 at 12pm Eastern Time.
 Your answers will help us pair you with a Pre-Registration Adviser.

 STEP 3: Read carefully through the How Do I…? section of this site, which will take you through the details of preparing for your first semester, both logistical and conceptual.
+(Think of it as an FAQ of sorts, addressing questions you likely have about planning for your first semester and identifying appropriate classes.
+This is also where you will find information about AP and other advanced standing credits.)
 Take some time too to learn about the Concentration and Interdisciplinary Study, as understanding these crucial Gallatin concepts will help you think about your first semester in a long-term context.
 (But please keep in mind that no one expects you to have your concentration figured out at this moment; indeed, your first year is very much a time of exploration and discovery.
-But it can nonetheless be helpful to have a sense of what is involved in developing an interdisciplinary, individualized concentration as you prepare to enter a community of scholars working to articulate discipline-spanning questions and develop discipline-spanning approaches.)
+Still, it can nonetheless be helpful to have a sense of what is involved in developing an interdisciplinary, individualized concentration as you prepare to enter a community of scholars working to articulate discipline-spanning questions and develop discipline-spanning approaches.)

 STEP 4: Read the course descriptions for your required First-Year Program Courses: the First-Year Interdisciplinary Seminar and the First-Year Writing Seminar.
 You will want to make sure you are considering at least five options for each of these mandatory first-semester courses, as these are small classes and will fill quickly.
 An important note here: these courses are first and foremost “how,” rather than “what,” classes.
 That is, they are intended to help you develop and exercise skills crucial to your time at Gallatin and NYU.
 Please keep an open mind when considering your options, and remember too that sometimes your interests may be best served by pursuing them through an unexpected lens.